 - Is aware of the importance of academic integrity and author authenticity, intellectual property and copyright requirements within the work that they are producing towards their final submission.

-Note: Where ethical approval for the research undertaken is required, the degree will not be awarded if it cannot be demonstrated that appropriate approval has been obtained prior to the submission of the thesis for final assessment.
+Note: Where ethical approval for the research undertaken is required, the degree will not be awarded if it cannot be demonstrated that appropriate approval has been obtained and complied with prior to the submission of the thesis for final assessment.